Tartu, together with Southern Estonia, is the European Capital of Culture in 2024

 - Tartu 2024 is one of the most famous brands in Estonia by 2024;

 - carrying out communication, marketing and the programme in cooperation with the public and private sectors.

 Photo: Mana Kaasik

-The title of European Capital of Culture (ECoC) is an immense opportunity and a great challenge for both Tartu and Southern Estonia:
+The impact and legacy of the European Capital of CultureThe title of European Capital of Culture (ECoC) is an immense opportunity and a great challenge for Tartu and Southern Estonia:

-The project is designed to be carried out by our today’s and tomorrow’s cultural operators: artists, organisers, institutions and creative entrepreneurs.
+- The project is designed to be carried out by our today’s and tomorrow’s cultural operators: artists, organisers, institutions and creative entrepreneurs.

 - More broadly, everyone is involved in the European Capital of Culture: as an audience, volunteers or supporters, as service providers or in other roles.

 A well-organised ECoC will greatly benefit region’s economy.
 Direct benefit will come from the increased number of daily and overnight visitors but also from increased investments from national and international stakeholders.